Complete NNLO QCD Analysis of B -> X_s l^+ l^- and Higher Order Electroweak Effects: Summary

 \subsubsection{Acknowledgments}

 During the final stage of our work we have become aware of an ongoing analysis \cite{misiaknew} of electroweak effects in $\BtoXslpluslminus$ that overlaps in part with Section 3 of this paper.
-We are grateful to Mikolaj Misiak for very informative discussions, for reading carefully a preliminary version of our manuscript, and for reminding us of the role of $Q_1^b$.
+We are grateful to Mikolaj Misiak for very informative discussions, for reading carefully a preliminary version of our manuscript, and for reminding us of the role of $Q_1^b$, as well as to Tobias Huber and Enrico Lunghi for pointing out the normalization error in Eq.
+(5).
 We would also like to thank Andrzej Buras and Gino Isidori for many useful discussions.
 The work of C.~B.\ was supported by the {\it Deutsche Forschungsgemeinschaft} (DFG) under contract Bu.706/1-2 and by the G.I.F Grant No.~G-698-22.7/2001, and in part by the U.S. Department of Energy under contract No.~DOE-FG03-97ER40546.
 The work of M.~G.\ was supported by the {\it Deutsches Bundesministerium f\"ur Bildung und Forschung} under the contract No.~05HT1WOA3.
 The work of P.~G.\ is supported by a Marie Curie Fellowship, contract No.~HPMF-CT-2000-01048.
 Finally, the work of U.~H.\ is supported by the U.S. Department of Energy under contract No.~DE-AC02-76CH03000.